kb2288/amd-gpu/README.md

 # amd-gpu
-This project is inteded for AMD RX 6600m, for HP OMEN 16.1
+This project is intended to fix the black artifacts issue for HP OMEN 16.1 (AMD RX 6600m) HP Support does nothing to fix that issue.

 To build run